arjundevn/you-defi-backend/README.md

-# you-defi-backend
+# YouDefi Hardhat Project

-Backend Hardhat project containing smart contracts for YouDefi
+This project has the smart contracts for the YouDefi project.